On March 10, 2020, Governor Kate Brown issued

 Click to subscribe to email updates about this rulemaking effort.

-If you cannot attend a community conversation, you are invited to visit our on-line workshop and share your thoughts here.
+If you could not attend a community conversation, you are invited to visit our on-line workshop and share your thoughts here.

 Performance Measures Workgroup Webinars